 Citadel of the Nguyen Dynasty

-If you’re in Hue, you should definitely take a day to explore the surroundings!
-I booked a trip to visit the famous tombs in the area of the imperial city of Hue and of course to admire the Thien Mu Pagoda.
-The weather was better that day and I thoroughly enjoyed being outside the city for a while!
+If you’re in Hue, you should definitely explore the surrounding area for a day!
+I booked a trip to visit the famous mausoleums and to admire the Thien Mu Pagoda.
+The weather was better that day and I thoroughly enjoyed a day outside the city.

 Hue, de keizerlijke stad in Vietnam bezoeken